For one undrafted free agent, chasing NFL dream means honoring his father’s legacy

-In the seventh round, he heard from Cleveland, Buffalo, Philadelphia and the New York Jets.
+In the seventh round, he heard from the Cleveland Browns, the Buffalo Bills, the Philadelphia Eagles and the New York Jets.
 None drafted him, and his mother, Tamara Johnson, went to her room to pray.
 It was going to be okay, Stewart explained: Going undrafted didn’t mean his dream was over.

-As the sun set over Houston, Stewart huddled with his agent, and — because of how they had used undrafted wide receivers in the past — decided to sign with the Green Bay Packers.
+As the sun set over Houston, Stewart huddled with his agent and — because of how the team had used undrafted wide receivers in the past — decided to sign with the Green Bay Packers.

 While his mother, cousin and four siblings celebrated around him, Stewart wished his father, his first football coach, could be there.
 Stewart lost Darrell Sr. years earlier in a fatal ATV accident, and though the family had fallen after his death, they pulled themselves back up.
 To Stewart, this moment meant carrying on a legacy.